 - When results start appearing, choose Find and fix bluescreen problems option.

-- On the forthcoming window, Troubleshooting wizard will be active.
+- In the forthcoming window, the Troubleshooting Wizard will be active.

-- After troubleshooting, the tool will suggest you steps to fix DRIVER VERIFIER DMA VIOLATION BSOD.
+- After troubleshooting, the tool will suggest steps to fix DRIVER VERIFIER DMA VIOLATION BSOD.

 - Follow those to wipe out the blue screen error from your device.

 6] Run DISM tool in elevated Command Prompt